 IT'S TIME TO GET INVOLVED

 Polls show that almost 80% of Marylanders support being allowed to buy beer and wine at their local grocery store, and over 50,000 people have reached out to the legislature in favor of changing the law.
-Please click the link above to share your voice and let your elected officials know that it's time to bring freedom and choice to Maryland's beer and wine market!
+Please sign up below for more information about how to share your voice and let your elected officials know that it's time to bring freedom and choice to Maryland's beer and wine market!

 MD Alcohol Choice is a grassroots group of consumers and businesses that needs help from Maryland citizens who want to bring common sense and convenience to our state’s antiquated liquor laws by allowing the sale of beer and wine at a wider variety of businesses.
 Join us today!